top of page

 I was a teacher long before I was a philosopher and I still love the classroom (even the virtual one).
 I have taught at Baruch College, CUNY since 2017.
 The greatest joy in teaching is when students discover the aspect of philosophy that is for them, that they will take into their lives and professions, whatever those may be.

 I live in Maryland, just across the border from Washington, DC.
-When I'm not working, I like to bake with my wife, build Legos with my kids, and watch baseball or play board games with anyone.
+When I'm not working, I like to bake with my wife, build Lego with my kids, and watch baseball or play board games with anyone.

 Research